02-026 Academic Grievance Procedure

 The hearing shall be conducted by an Ad Hoc Academic Grievance Committee composed of:

-1. One faculty member of the Academic Standards Committee.
-The faculty member may not be a member of the school in which the grieved faculty member resides.
+- One faculty member of the Academic Standards Committee.
+The faculty member may not be a member of the School in which the grieved faculty member resides.
 This faculty member will be appointed by the Provost/Vice President for Academic Affairs and will serve as committee chairperson.

-2. One student member of the Student Faculty Judicial Board appointed by the President of the Student Government Association.
+- One student member of the Student Government Association, appointed by the Director of Student Activities, Involvement, and Leadership.

 The student is afforded the opportunity to select a support person to accompany them to the hearing.
-The support person is not anyone who has been or is currently involved with an academic grievance.
+The support person can be anyone who is not currently involved with an academic grievance.
 The supporter may: (a) attend the formal hearing with the student; and (b) advise the student during the formal hearing in writing or quiet conversation.
 The supporter cannot: (a) present the student's case, or (b) ask questions or respond to the Academic Grievance Committee during the hearing.
 Any supporter who violates these rules may be asked to leave the formal hearing.

 The Committee will convene within five class days following receipt of the appeal.
-The Provost's Office will send procedural information regarding the hearing to the committee, the faculty member, and the student involved.
-All written materials will be available to this body.
+The Provost's Office will send procedural information regarding the hearing to the Committee, the faculty member, and the student involved.
+All materials related to the case will be made available to this body prior to the hearing.
 The student and/or the faculty member involved may request or be requested by the Committee to provide further testimony in the conduct of its review.
 Each party shall have the opportunity to respond to new testimony.

-In the event the student or the faculty member fails to appear at the hearing, the committee will proceed and reach a determination based on the information provided.
+In the event the student grieving the grade or the faculty member accused in the grievance fails to appear at the hearing, the Committee will proceed and reach a determination based on the information provided.

 VII.
 FORMS